Dabawenyos find no answers in Baste’s SOCA | Davao Today

 Criticizing PNP, DPWH

-The mayor also deviated from his speech to add commentaries on issues and agencies which he had been criticizing of late.
+The mayor also deviated from his speech to add commentaries on issues and agencies that he had been criticizing of late.

 On the issue of the new acting Davao City Police Director Colonel Hansel Marantan, who was not his choice for the position, he said he is giving the police chief the chance to prove himself by fulfilling his mandate in guaranteeing peace and security in the city.